-Initial Admission should not be taken as implying that there will be a liquid market for the C Shares issued.
-Prior to Initial Admission, there has been no public market for the C Shares and there is no guarantee that an active trading market will develop or be sustained after Initial Admission of the C Shares (or the Ordinary Shares into which they will convert).
-If an active trading market is not developed or maintained, the liquidity and trading price of the C Shares may be adversely affected.
-Even if an active trading market develops, the market price of the C Shares may not reflect the Net Asset Value per C Share.
-Further, there is no guarantee of an active trading market developing or continuing in respect of the Ordinary Shares and the market price of the Ordinary Shares may not reflect the value of the underlying investments of the Company.
+Admission should not be taken as implying that there will be a liquid market for the Ordinary Shares.
+Prior to Admission, there has been no public market for the Ordinary Shares and there is no guarantee that an active trading market will develop or be sustained after Admission.
+If an active trading market is not developed or maintained, the liquidity and trading price of the Ordinary Shares may be adversely affected.
+Even if an active trading market develops, the market price of the Ordinary Shares may not reflect the value of the underlying investments of the Company.